Houston Lawyer Blog

 Former Houston CU Lending VP Faces May Embezzlement Trial

-Shawn Lee Nelson, former vice president of lending for the $519 million Members Choice Credit Union in Houston, faces a jury trial in Texas Federal Court in May over allegations that he embezzled more than $340,000 from three member accounts.
-According to ...
+Shawn Lee Nelson, former vice president of lending for the $519 million Members Choice Credit Union in Houston, faces a jury trial in Texas ...
+Nelson has pleaded not guilty to 12 counts of embezzlement.
+Federal prosecutors allege the fraud was discovered ...

 Credit Union Times - Apr 08 2013

 Gonzales, the former assistant manager of an International Bank of Commerce branch, was arrested in January and pleaded guilty in June to embezzlement.
 Investigators say the Houston woman stole money beginning in 2010 from accounts of people not likely to ...

 Ex-Houston Banker Gets 3 Years For Embezzlement

 HOUSTON (AP) — A former Houston banker has been sentenced to three years in prison for stealing $340,000 from accounts he opened using the names of family and friends.
 A federal judge in Houston on Wednesday sentenced 39-year-old Shawn Nelson.
 The former ...

 A Houston man has appeared for arraignment in a 12-count indictment alleging bank embezzlement, United States Attorney ...
 According to the indictment, Nelson was a vice-president of lending at Members Choice Credit Union.
 From 2001 through 2009, Nelson ...